helio-fm/helio-sequencer/README.md

 ## Contributing

-Helio is a work in progress and still there are many essential features missing, so pull requests are appreciated.
+Helio is still a work in progress with many essential features missing, and there are several ways you could help:

+* [Proofread and improve the translation](https://helio.fm/translations) for your native language.

-Your ideas are also welcome: friendly and lightweight UI is the main development priority in this project, and if you have a vision on how to improve user experience in music composing, feel free to share it.
+* Your ideas are welcome: friendly and lightweight UI is the main development priority in this project, and if you have a vision on how to improve user experience in music composing, feel free to share it.

-You could also [make a new translation](https://helio.fm/translations) for your native language or proofread any of existing translations, including English, German, French, Italian, Spanish and Russian.
+* Implement new features: some guys were asking me if I have any tasks for them to start working on.
+But, as a sole unpaid developer with limited amount of time and interest, I'm not planning/decomposing stories or organising the board, instead I only work on the parts that are fun and important for me at the moment.
+If you feel like contributing and don't know where to start, my suggestion is that you do the same: find a missing feature or behavior you're lacking the most, and make the app a little more convinient for yourself.
+Anyway, feel free to ask questions and create incomplete PR's to get intermediate feedback.

 ## Contributors